brendanmetzger/idyll/README.md

 # Application Philosophy

-After years of authoring code and debugging projects—often projects which I did not write—I've come closer to my own version of an ideal framework, and the philosophy is "do the absolute (absolute) minimum".
-This is essentially an  [Occam's Razor](https://en.wikipedia.org/wiki/Occam's_razor)-esque endeavor, and the thinking goes, given two solutions to a problem or hypothesis, the simpler one is superior.
-Many designs—knowingly or otherwise—omit such principles when trying to make more safe, powerful, and universally applicable products.

-So, philosophically, I've opted for an approach that aim's closer to the law of parsimony with the caveat that razor's are not wholly safe, nor are they inherently powerful and they have limited uses, but when used properly, the are exacting and effective.
+I've opted for an approach that aim's closer to the law of parsimony, and this application strives to be tiny, useful, exacting, and effective.

 Below is the outline of files and the classes therin.